WallarooLabs/wally/testing/performance/WALLAROO_PERFORMANCE_TESTING_GUIDE.md

   --ponythreads=1 --ponynoblock --ponypinasio
 ```

-- `numactl -- -C 2,17`: this command tells `numactl` to execute the following command only on the CPUs provided to `-C`. `2` is used in this case because we want to use 1 ponythread and we're assuming Giles Receiver is on `1`. `,17` is used for the Pony ASIO thread because we're using `--ponypinasio`.
+- `numactl -- -C 2,17`: this command tells `numactl` to execute the following command only on the CPUs provided to `-C`. `2` is used in this case because we want to use 1 ponythread and we're assuming Data Receiver is on `1`. `,17` is used for the Pony ASIO thread because we're using `--ponypinasio`.

 - `-h wallaroo-leader-1:7001`: Assuming the initial Wallaroo worker is running on `wallaroo-leader-1` and expecting NBBO data on port `7001`.
 This should be updated if the worker is running on a different host or is listening on a different port.